norrateng/dsnd-dashboard-project/README.md

 # Software Engineering for Data Scientists

 This repository contains starter code for the **Software Engineering for Data Scientists** final project.
-Please reference your course materials for documentation on this repository's structure and important files.
-Happy coding!
+This is a submission for the completed project.

 ### Repository Structure
 ```